Mousa Shubairi Zanjani

-Grand Ayatollah Sayyid Mousa Shubairi Zanjani (موسی شبیری زنجانی, born 2 March 1928) is an Iranian Twelver Shia Marja'.
+Grand Ayatollah Sayyid Mousa Shubairi Zanjani (موسی شبیری زنجانی; 2 March 1928 – 20 September 2026) was an Iranian Twelver Shia marja'.

-Biography
+Early life and teachings

-He was born in Qom to Sayyid Ahmed Shubairi Zanjani in Azerbaijani family.
+Shubairi Zanjani was born in Qom to Sayyid Ahmed Shubairi Zanjani.

-He has studied in the Qom Seminary under Sayyid Hossein Borujerdi and Mohaqeq Damad, as well as in the Najaf Seminary under Sayyid Abu al-Qasim al-Khoei, Sayyid Muhsin al-Hakim, and Sayyid Abd al-Hadi Shirazi.

-He currently resides and teaches in the seminary of Qom.
-He is a leading expert on the discipline of Ilm ar-Rijal, which seeks to authentically and efficiently pass judgment on the reliability of narrators of Hadith.
-He leads the prayers in the Fatima Masumeh Shrine.
+He studied in the Qom Seminary under Sayyid Hossein Borujerdi and Mohaqeq Damad, as well as in the Najaf Seminary under Sayyid Abu al-Qasim al-Khoei, Sayyid Muhsin al-Hakim, and Sayyid Abd al-Hadi Shirazi.
+He resided and taught in the seminary of Qom, having served as a leading expert on the discipline of Ilm ar-Rijal, which seeks to authentically and efficiently pass judgment on the reliability of narrators of Hadith.
+He also led the prayers at the Fatima Masumeh Shrine.

-His students include: Sayyid Muhammad-Kadhim al-Tabatabaei, Sayyid Abd al-Hadi al-Mas'udi, and Sayyid Adil al-Alawi.
+Zanjani's students included: Sayyid Muhammad-Kadhim al-Tabatabaei, Sayyid Abd al-Hadi al-Mas'udi, and Sayyid Adil al-Alawi.